 In some cases, the administrator may have imposed a limit on how many participants may be emailed.
-This is often done to prevent abuse of the system, such as cases where researchers invite too large a number of participants and this is not in accordance with generally accepted Internet principles for sending email.
-If there is such a limit, the system will look at the number of participants the researcher plans to email, and if that number is greater than the limit, it will block the sending entirely, as opposed to sending only enough emails up to the limit.
-To get around this limitation, the researcher can further restrict who they plan to send to (perhaps choosing a smaller random percentage of users, or more closely defined prescreen participation restrictions), or ask the administrator to send the email for them.
-The administrator is not subject to such limitations.
-Regardless, any use of this bulk email facility will be logged, and that information will be kept for approximately 6 months.
-The administrator can easily pull up a report of how many emails a specific researcher has sent, so it is wise to be careful about not abusing this feature.
-In addition, Sona Systems reserves the right to temporarily remove the right to login from a researcher if there are verifiable reports of abuse of this feature.
+This is often done to prevent abuse of the system.
+Such cases include when researchers invite too large a number of participants, which is not in accordance with the generally accepted Internet principles for sending email.
+If there is such a limit, the system will look at the number of participants the researcher plans to email and block the sending of the email entirely, if the number of participants is over the limit.
+To get around this limitation, the researcher can further restrict whom they plan to send the email to (perhaps choosing a smaller random percentage of users, or more closely defined prescreen participation restrictions).
+The researcher may also ask the administrator to send the email for them, as the administrator is not subject to such limitations.
+Regardless, any use of this bulk email function will be logged.
+That information will be kept for approximately 6 months.
+The administrator can also pull up a report of how many emails a specific researcher has sent, so it is wise to not abuse this feature.
+In addition, Sona Systems reserves the right to temporarily remove the right to log in from a researcher if there are verifiable reports of abuse of this feature.
 Typically before doing so, the administrator will be notified by Sona Systems as it is preferred to have the administrator deal with such problems.